kerryquigley/vidly-mosh/README.md

 # vidly-mosh
 code from react tutorial

-If cloning drill down to vidly directory and
+If cloning drill down to vidly directory and see below:

-to run: npm start
-to see: localhost:3000

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).